saikrishnama/dev-training/Linux/Readme.md

 7. Create a directory under `/opt` named `piller`.
 Its respective group is requested to be the `piller` group.
 The group users could `read and write, while other users are not allowed to access it`.
 The files created by users from the same group should also be the `piller group`.

 8. Create a backup -
-    Create a backup file named `/root/backup.tar.bz2`, contains the content of `/usr/local`, tar must use `zip`to compress.
+    Create a backup file named `/root/backup.tar.bz2`, contains the content of `/usr/local`, tar must use `gzip`to compress.

 9. Install the appropriate `Kernel` from the url `https://pkgs.org/download/kernel` .
 Your machine should boot with `updated kernel`.